handlebars-lang/docs/src/topics/precompilation.md

 # Precompiling templates

+Using the Handlebars precompiler, you can precompile your Handlebars templates to save time on the client and reduce the required runtime size of the handlebars library.

+## Getting started

 First, you will need to have _Node.js and npm_.
 Go to [https://nodejs.org/en/download/](https://nodejs.org/en/download/) to find out how to do that on your OS.